sanketbisne/linux-ebook/chapter3-exploring-more-commands.md

-`rw-` means that there is read and write permission granted on Owner level `r--` means that there is only read permission granted on group `r--` means that there is only read permission granted for everyone else ie. others
+`rw-` means that there is read and write permission granted on Owner level `r--` means that there is only read permission granted on group `r--` means that there is only read permission granted for everyone else ie. others `1`   means number of hard links, we will see more about hard links later.
 `root` - The username  of the file's owner
 `root` - The name of the group that owns the file.
 `8` - Size of files in bytes